-The camp's program areas provide opportunities for Scouts to advance in rank, earn merit badges, or grow through learning and new experiences in a variety of subjects.
+Camp Marin-Sierra's developed program areas provide opportunities for Scouts to advance in rank, earn merit badges, or grow through learning and new experiences in a variety of subjects.
 They are open to all Scouts.
 Limitations on any merit badges are based on capacity and equipment.
-We attempt not to restrict Scouts from any experience or goal they want to pursue while at camp and thus do not have many restrictions on our programs.
+We attempt to not restrict Scouts from any experience or goal they want to pursue while at camp and thus do not have many restrictions on our programs.